Pet rodents often need less care than other pets. But it is important that you and your child are safe around your pet rodent.

 - talk to your vet about keeping your rodent healthy

-- don't feed raw eggs or meat to your pet rodent - this is because they can contain infection
+- do not feed raw eggs or meat to your pet rodent - this is because they can contain infection

 Rodent bites and scratches